 altered state | 0,25 | 0,22 | 0,23 | 0,40 | 0,13 |

-In the case of the data in the row titled “arousal” (which is the opposition to calmness in terms of the absolute activity of signals from all bands) I will let myself transform them to “calmness”” by mirroring the values against their mean:
+For the data in the “arousal” row, which represents the opposite of calmness in terms of the absolute activity of signals from all bands, I will transform them to reflect “calmness” by mirroring the values around their mean:

 quality / method | FB | BC | OM | YT | LK |